SeregPie/BronKerbosch/README.md

 `BronKerbosch(edges)`

-Implementation of the [Bron-Kerbosch algorithm](https://en.wikipedia.org/wiki/Bron–Kerbosch_algorithm) to find the maximal cliques in an undirected graph.
-This algorithm variant uses the pivoting and a modification developed by Tomita.
+An implementation of the [Bron-Kerbosch algorithm](https://en.wikipedia.org/wiki/Bron–Kerbosch_algorithm) to find the maximal cliques in an undirected graph.

 | argument | description |
 | ---: | :--- |